 Pediatric ER Travel Nurse Jobs in Iowa

 Iowa doesn’t get nearly enough credit in the travel nursing world, and honestly, that works in your favor.
-Fewer travelers competing for assignments means you’ve got more leverage on pay, scheduling, and facility choice.
+Fewer travelers competing for assignments means the good contracts are easier to land, and pay and scheduling tend to tilt your way.
 The state has dedicated children’s hospitals in Des Moines and Iowa City, plus regional centers across the state that handle pediatric emergencies daily.
 If you’re a peds ER nurse who values solid assignments without the chaos of oversaturated markets, Iowa is a genuinely smart move.

-Junxion Med Staffing places pediatric ER nurses in Iowa facilities that treat their travelers like team members — not disposable labor.
-We match you based on your experience and what you actually want out of an assignment, not just which slot needs a body.
+Junxion Med Staffing places pediatric ER nurses in Iowa facilities that treat their travelers like team members instead of disposable labor.
+We match you based on your experience and what you actually want out of an assignment, not on which slot needs a body.
 Check out our pediatric ER travel nurse opportunities or see everything open at travel healthcare jobs in Iowa.

-Our founder was a traveling surgical tech, so we built Junxion around what travel clinicians actually care about — honest pay, real support, and a recruiter who picks up the phone.
+Our founder was a traveling surgical tech, so we built Junxion around the things travel clinicians actually care about, starting with honest pay, real support, and a recruiter who picks up the phone.

 Why Iowa for Pediatric ER Travel Nurse Jobs?